Student Recruitment

 Get them started

-You could create a simple, brief checklist of all the things they need to cover and the first bits of training they need, without it being overwhelming.
+You could create a simple, brief checklist of all the things they need to cover and the first bits of learning they need, without it being overwhelming.
 Make sure it tells people about opportunities and meeting times, as well as who to contact locally and nationally, like the safeguarding team.

 Take a look at our example welcome pack.

 Find ways to connect student volunteers in your area.
 This could be termly meals or another social event.
-You could arrange a social event after a training day or direct people to their local SSAGO.
+You could arrange a social event after a learning day or direct people to their local SSAGO.

 When a student goes to their first few sessions, let them watch first and have some simple jobs planned, like taking the register or getting equipment out.